-Learn how to create and manage innovative enterprises that bring about social change.
+Learn to create and manage innovative for-profit and non-profit social and sustainable enterprises designed to address social and environmental change.
 Develop leadership skills.
 Start your own business.
-Gain a practical foundation in accounting, finance, marketing, and the other disciplines needed to operate in business and the larger world.
+Gain a practical foundation in accounting, finance, marketing, and other disciplines needed to succeed in business and the larger world.
+Appreciate the stories and characteristics of successful social and sustainability entrepreneurs from around the globe and in your neighborhood.

 Join us in an education that doesn’t just change your life — it gives you the tools to change the world.